What is it?

 A simple blood test is usually used to test for an HIV infection.
 Some clinics may also offer a rapid test using a finger-prick blood test or saliva sample.

 A helpful guide about PrEP (pre-exposure-prophylaxis) can be found here.
-PrEP is a course of HIV drugs taken before sex to reduce the risk of getting HIV.
-It could one day be widely available to those who are at high risk of coming into contact with the virus.
+PrEP is a course of HIV drugs taken before sex to reduce the risk of getting HIV, it is effectively and freely available via NHS sexual health clinics, it is on offer to eligible patients via Falcon Road.